nigelrodrigues15/Stocs/README.md

 ![Demo Login](https://github.com/nigelrodrigues15/Stocs/blob/master/app/assets/images/DemoLogin.png "DemoLogin")

+## Setup & Use
+* Clone this repo to your desktop
+* Using terminal `bundle install` and `npm install`
+* Run `npm start` and `rails s` to start the application.
+You will be able to access it on localhost:3000

 ## Features
 * Secure user authentication using BCrypt
 * Can search up public companies on  NASDAQ, AMEX and NYSE
 ![Search](https://github.com/nigelrodrigues15/Stocs/blob/master/app/assets/images/Search.png "Search")
+The companies were seeded into the database fromm NASDAQ
 * User can view custom/private dashboard and watchlists upon authentication
 * User can view recent headlines in business
 ![News](https://github.com/nigelrodrigues15/Stocs/blob/master/app/assets/images/News.png "News")